zakishaheen/dotfiles/README.md

 slate-bindings
 ==============
 [Slate](https://github.com/jigish/slate) is an integral part of my daily life.
+It a hacker's window manager.
+The technology is at its best when it simply fades into background.
+Slate has nailed it.

 These are my slate bindings.
 The setup is roughly based on Christan Mohn's [My Slate Setup](http://vninja.net/osx/slate-setup/)

 These bindings assume a remapped [CapsLock key](http://www.tenshu.net/2012/11/using-caps-lock-as-new-modifier-key-in.html).